 Bouncing on the trampoline is a fun way to both relax and stay active for almost every kid out there.
 However – for some – trampolining can do so much more!
 Children who sit along the autism spectrum can benefit from bouncing in many ways that other children do not.

-centre in Nathan, Brisbane, we want to talk about why and how bouncing on a trampoline can improve the lives of those children who need a little more care than most.
+Depending on your child’s needs, you can include the trampoline as part of their physical therapy.
+In light of our support for a number of organisations that help children with autism, we want to talk about why and how bouncing on a trampoline can improve the lives of those children who need a little more care than most.

 Kids with ASD often experience heightened levels of stress.
 If your child is finding it difficult to express their anxiety in a way that helps you to address it, it’s good to know that particular sensations can alleviate these feelings.
 A bounce on the trampoline may be all that they need to calm them down.

 Some along the autism spectrum have difficulty learning conventionally, and many find it hard to form relationships with their peers.
-While a trampoline can help kids with ASD address the difficulties with sensory inputs, it can also allow them to more easily engage information and other people.
+While a trampoline can help kids with ASD address their difficulties with sensory inputs, it can also allow them to more easily engage information and other people.

-like Simon Says or chalk drawings on the mat.
+Reinforcing learning material with movement may help that knowledge stick—especially when paired with ‘games’ like Simon Says or chalk drawings on the mat.
 Bouncing is also something that all kids – no matter their capabilities – can enjoy.
 It’s the ideal platform for special-needs children to interact with kids their own age.
 Just remember: one at a time bouncing is crucial!

-Do you have a child with autism spectrum disorder?
+Do you have a child with Autism Spectrum Disorder?
 We’d love to hear how your trampoline has helped them (and you) with the challenges that the whole family can face every day.